 Liability coverage protects you from a broad array of risks.
 Apartment fires caused by cooking are quite common.
 A simple walk down the street could result in you bumping into someone and injuring them.
 If you have kids, they could have friends over and the friend could be injured at your home.
 Liability is the simplest coverage on your policy.
 If it’s not excluded (i.e., business pursuits), it’s accidental, and it caused bodily injury or property damage to a third party, it’s probably covered!

-Arkansas renters insurance in 2017 provides coverage that’s more comprehensive than ever.
+Arkansas renters insurance provides coverage that’s more comprehensive than ever.
 If you’re looking for additional coverage such as identity fraud, water backup, or renters insurance jewelry coverage, your insurance expert can help determine your needs and explain the options.
 You can be covered in just minutes.

 Can I Get Arkansas Renters Insurance If I Don't Live In An Apartment??

 33% of Arkansas households rent their primary residences.
 That’s about 378,000 households.
 Given the Natural State’s well-deserved reputation for natural beauty and rural areas, that many renters can put pressure on the rental market.
 While development in the state is on the rise, new apartment community starts lag behind those in the rest of the country.
 Many renters don’t live in traditional apartments.
 Are they still eligible for a policy?

 Arkansas renters insurance in 2021is very different from the policies of old.
 Not only is the coverage broader, but the types of eligible dwellings have increased.
 You can get a policy in almost any living situation.
 If you rent a home or even part of a home, you’re able to get renters insurance in Arkansas.
 If you rent a room, or stay with family, or have some other living situation that you don’t own, you’re eligible.